Greek Political Thought (CLA3255)

 ILO: Personal and key skills

 - 6. Demonstrate your ability to conduct independent research, including the use of a wide range of library and online resources, to identify, evaluate and organise relevant material

-- 8. Demonstrate your ability to construct coherent, relevant and plausible arguments based on your knowledge and understanding, and to present these clearly and effectively both in writing and orally
+- 8. Demonstrate your ability to construct coherent, relevant and plausible arguments based on your knowledge and understanding, and to present these clearly and effectively

 Whilst the content may vary from year to year, it is envisioned that it will cover some or all of the following topics:

 - Myth, History and the Origins of the Polis

 - Freedom, Autocracy and Tyranny